-Our primary use of cash in all periods presented was to fund our research and development, regulatory and other clinical trial costs, and related supporting administration.
-Our prepaid expenses and other current assets, accounts payable and accrued expense balances in all periods presented were affected by the timing of vendor invoicing and payments, and impacted the cash provided by, or used in, operations.
-We have no commitments for capital expenditures as of the end of the latest fiscal period.
+Our primary use of cash, cash equivalents and short-term investments in all periods presented was to fund our research and development, regulatory and other clinical trial costs, and related supporting administration.
+Our prepaid expenses and other current assets, accounts payable and accrued expense balances in all periods presented were affected by the timing of vendor invoicing and payments, and impacted the cash provided by, or used in operations.
+We expect to incur capital expenditures of approximately \$7.0 million in 2021 and 2022, to be paid out of existing cash, short-term investments and the proceeds from capital raising activities, including the Business Combination.